geeksambhu/geeksambhu.github.io/til.md

 ---
-title: Today I Learned- Collection of programming tips and tricks
+title: Today I Learned
 layout: post
 comments: true
 permalink: "/til/"
-description: Day to day solutions to common problems of a programmer while in a job.
+description: A part of my day to day learning
-  Collection of tips and tricks on Python, JavaScript, bash, command line and everything I learnt.
+metadescription: Collection of solution to common programming and technical problems and also tips and tricks on Python, JavaScript, bash, command line and everything I learnt
+metatitle: Today I Learned- Collection of programming tips and tricks
 ---

 -------------------------------------------------------------------------------